 Instructions

-- Add 2 tbsp soy sauce, 1 tbsp light brown sugar, 1/2 tbsp sake, 1/2 tbsp mirin and 50 ml dashi stock to a small pan and bring it to a boil.
+- Add 2 tbsp soy sauce, 1 tbsp light brown sugar, ½ tbsp sake, ½ tbsp mirin and 50 ml dashi stock to a small pan.
+Bring it to a boil, then reduce the heat and simmer for 5 minutes.

 - Divide 2 portions cooked Japanese short-grain rice into bowls and top with 200 g seafood of your choice.